mapokapo/simecs/README.md

 #### Hooks

-Hooks are a way to respond to lifecycle events in the ECS library.
-They can be used to log, debug, or even modify the ECS library's behavior.
+Hooks are a way to respond to lifecycle events in SimECS.
+They can be used to log, debug, or even modify the behavior of SimECS.

 ```ts
 import { Hook } from "@mapokapo/simecs";